 The key users of road transport statistics are:

-• Universities and research institutions
+Universities and research institutions.

-• Economic chambers and similar institutions
+Economic chambers and similar institutions.

-• Private users interested in road freight transport statistics
+Private users interested in road freight transport statistics.

 Data on road transport statistics of national companies provides an important basis for decision-making of politics, society and economy in the context of the development of transport projects.
-Additionally, data referring to road freight transport on the Austrian territory, which is based on the European Consolidated Transport Statistics, allows an overview about the traffic happening on Austrian roads and completes data.
+Additionally, data referring to road freight transport on the Austrian territory, which is based on the European Consolidated Transport Statistics, allows an overview of the traffic on Austrian roads and completes data.

 12.2.
 Relevance - User Satisfaction